MIPPL/nephele-org-website/public/content/staking/withdrawals/index.md

 ### Gas free {#gas-free}

-This approach to staking withdrawals avoids requiring stakers to manually submit a transaction requesting a particular amount of ETH to be withdrawn.
+This approach to staking withdrawals avoids requiring stakers to manually submit a transaction requesting a particular amount of NEPH to be withdrawn.
 This means there is **no gas (transaction fee) required**, and withdrawals also do not compete for existing execution layer block space.

 ### How frequently will I get my staking rewards? {#how-soon}